-Scar manipulating Simba into thinking it's his fault Mufasa died while they're standing near Mufasa's dead body and then when Simba runs away Scar orders the hyenas to kill him.
+Scar manipulating Simba into thinking it's his fault Mufasa died while they're standing near Mufasa's dead body.

 A deleted scene that is mostly restored in the play as "The Madness of King Scar" is downright creepy.
 The play version is simply discomforting.
 The film version is downright disturbing.
-Scar starts hitting on Nala, wanting to her to be his queen, but she refuses.
+Scar starts to show feelings for Nala, wanting to her to be his queen, but she refuses his advances.
 In front of the entire pride, he banishes her.
 In and of itself the scene is mildly unsettling.
 The way Scar says his lines, though, is outright disturbing.

 The hyenas' laughter as they enter Pride Rock when Scar names himself king.